dykim29/fitbit/README.md

 # Fitbit data

-Download my fitbit data and analyse it
+This repo downloads my Fitbit data and processes it, for analysis.